Get access to exclusive updates, the latest news and the inside scoop 🍨

-To do this, simply click the formatting icon with the capital ‘A’ displayed.
+To follow these key SEO Shopify tipa, simply click the formatting icon with the capital ‘A’ displayed.

-If you want to be smart, we’d recommend throwing in a small handful of keywords into your H2 titles across the web pages of your website.
-Oh, and don’t forget to include the selected target keywords into the product descriptions across your ecommerce website too.
+If you want to be smart when following our SEO Shopify tips, we’d recommend throwing in a small handful of keywords into your H2 titles across the web pages of your website.
+Oh, and don’t forget to include the selected target keywords into the product descriptions across your eCommerce website too.

 N0.6 Engaging Meta Descriptions -